 Medical practices are citing patient collections as their top revenue cycle management struggle as patients are becoming responsible for a larger portion of their medical bills.
 In order to help encourage patients to submit payments in a timely manner, providers must adhere to patient payment preferences.

 To meet patient expectations and improve the user experience, ensure billing statements are patient-friendly.
-You should offer paperless statements (eStatements) and a variety of payment options (e.g., eCheck, credit card, etc.) via an online patient portal and utilize the latest payment technologies, such as mobile and text-to-pay.
+You should offer paperless statements (eStatements) and a variety of payment options (e.g., eCheck, credit card, etc.) via an online patient portal and utilize the latest payment technologies, such as Apple Pay and text-to-pay.
 New features like text or email reminders help effectively communicate with patients and encourage them to pay their financial obligations.

 Additionally, healthcare providers are required to follow strict guidelines to protect patient information.
 You need to ensure that your payment portal and processing system are fully compliant, or you risk incurring a hefty penalty.